BASKETBALL: BBCHS boys top L-WW, girls fall to Lockport in home doubleheader

-And on Tuesday night, the Boilermakers showed that they're showing that growth and rounding into form when they won their fourth of their last five games with a 67-50 home victory against Lincoln-Way West.
+On Tuesday night, the Boilermakers showed they are growing and rounding into form when they won their fourth of the past five games with a 67-50 home victory against Lincoln-Way West.

-The win helped the Boilers improve to 16-7 on the year and 5-2 in SouthWest Suburban Conference play, led by another dominant effort from 6-foot-10 junior Owen Freeman and his 32-point, 14-rebound double-double.
+Junior Owen Freeman had another dominant effort with a 32-point, 14-rebound double-double, as the win helped the Boilers improve to 16-7 on the year and 5-2 in Southwest Suburban Conference play.

 Freeman was the recipient of several of those easy baskets, but he was far from the only one who enjoyed the fruits of his team's labors Tuesday night, as seven of the eight players who checked into the game were able to score at least one basket, thanks to a continued growth in their understanding of the game.

 From nearly the opening tip, the Boilers used that offensive understanding to create several wide-open looks, especially from deep.
-They attempted nine 3-pointers in the first half, all clean, wide open looks, and while they only made two of them and clung to just a 29-24 lead at halftime, the team knew that if they kept playing that way, the game would break open.
+They attempted nine 3-pointers in the first half, all clean, wide-open looks, and while they only made two of them and clung to just a 29-24 lead at halftime, the players knew if they kept playing that way, the game would break open.

 "They knew we just had to clean those things up to break the game wide open."

-They did just that, shooting 13-for-20 from the field in the second half.
-And whenever the shots weren't falling, Freeman and freshman big man Nick Allen were there to put the ball back in the hole, as 13 of the Boilers' points came off of 11 offensive rebounds.
+They did just that, shooting 13 for 20 from the field in the second half.
+Whenever the shots weren't falling, Freeman and freshman big man Nick Allen were there to put the ball back in the hole, as 13 of the Boilers' points came off of 11 offensive rebounds.

 But for Freeman, it's his growing ability as an all-around asset on the offensive floor that he's been striving to improve, as evidenced by the four assists he had.